 Teleconferencing and Voice Chat

 This has been around for a while.
 This is when a remote worker calls into the office either via telephone or a messaging app that allows voice calls (most do these days).
-Using voice chats can add a human element to your communication – and you can communicate more information faster than you could with text – but with this option isn’t likely to work on its own.
+Using voice chats can add a human element to your communication — and you can communicate more information faster than you could with text — but this option isn’t likely to work on its own.

 The fact of the matter is that most work — the actual deliverables — are in the form of documents or files from the remote worker, so there are almost certainly going to be other methods of communication.